RaymiiOrg/remys_fast_mqtt_logger/README.md

 to **syslog** (with configurable facility) and optionally to **stdout**.

+Connection failures are handled with automatic reconnect.

-Every message is logged on a separate thread, which is what makes is fast and able to process thousands of messages per second.
+Every message is logged on a separate thread in a thread pool, which is what makes is fast and able to process thousands of messages per second.
 Using Pipe Viewer to measure lines per second from a test broker: